kylietwise/TwitterBot/README.md

 For tweets that mention the bot with keywords inspiration or quote my bot replies with a quote from a quote API.
 The quote API is "https://api.quotable.io/random" which is a link that randomly pulls a quote and all of it's information in a JSON.
 I then extracted just the quote and author and put it in my desired format to tweet back as a reply.

-This bot was built on my local computer, however I also hosted it on an API Python Anywhere.
+This bot was built on my local computer, however I also hosted it on an API, Python Anywhere.
 The reason it lives here is so that it can be sent/accessed by other computers easily and if I want to have it tweet or turn on at certain times throughout the day, I would be able to enable this through the Python Anywhere API.

 Limitations: